ebuddj/2020-us_election_result/README.md

 ## US Election Result

-See the latest updated graphics from https://ebuddj.github.io/2020-us_election_result/
+See the latest updated graphics here https://ebuddj.github.io/2020-us_election_result/

 The data comes from DPA, a German newswire, that is collecting information from various sources.